radgeek/feedwordpress/readme.txt

 	extended to handle URIs that were altered without being filtered out entirely (most commonly because a scheme was added to a relative URL).

+*	BUGFIX: UPDATES TO POST NO LONGER CAUSE DUPLICATE DRAFT VERSION TO APPEAR.
+	Under certain conditions in 2011.0531, an update to an existing post would not be properly applied to the post itself, but rather would appear as a duplicate post with Draft status.
+This bug has been eliminated, and updates will now be properly inserted as revisions to the existing post.

 = 2011.0531 =

 *	WORDPRESS 3.1.3 COMPATIBILITY: DUPLICATE POSTS ISSUE FIXED.
 Due to